119 (emergency telephone number)

 119 (one-one-nine) is an emergency telephone number in parts of Asia and in Jamaica.
 From May 2020, 119 was introduced in the United Kingdom as the single non-emergency number for the COVID-19 testing helpline in England, Wales, and Northern Ireland.
-From January 2022, 119 was introduced in Romania as the single non-emergency number for reporting cases of abuse, neglect, exploitation and any other form of violence against the child.
+From January 2022, 119 was introduced in Romania as the single non-emergency number for reporting cases of abuse, neglect, exploitation and any other form of violence against children.

 Afghanistan

 The 119 Information Center of the Minister of Interior Affairs was founded in 2009 in Kabul city with 58 employees operating 24 hours a day.
 This main goal of this information center is to give citizens an opportunity to report complaints of police misbehavior, corruption, and human rights violations, criminal and terrorist activity.
 In 2013, with the help of the public, the 119 information prevented many dangerous attacks against people and property.
 In 2020, the national police disabled 173 mines, discovered 15 suicide vests, and arrested 20 suicide attackers.